Sugar is one of the world’s purest natural ingredients and is used globally and in almost every food category.

-Sugar cane is grown in warm to tropical areas of the world, with Brazil, India, Thailand, China and Australia as the leading producers.
-Each sugar cane farm has multiple fields – all at different stages of sugar cane production to ensure that there is always cane available to supply the mill.
-From planting the cane through to harvest, the process can take up to 18 months, making sugar cane quite a slow crop to produce.
+Sugar cane is grown in warm to tropical areas of the world, with Brazil, India, Thailand, China and Australia as the leading global producers of sugar cane.
+Each sugar cane farm has multiple fields – all at different stages of production to ensure that there is always cane available to supply the mill.
+From planting the cane through to harvest, the process can take up to 18 months; making sugar cane quite a slow crop to produce.
 For this reason, preparation of the cane ahead of it being planted is vital.

 Sugar Cane takes approximately 12-18 months to mature fully.
-During this time, it is important that the cane is treated with pesticides and fertiliser to enable a healthy and high yielding sugar cane.
+During this time, it is important that the cane is treated with pesticides and fertiliser to enable a healthy and high yielding cane plant.

 Harvesting Sugar Cane

 Cane sugar does not need to be re-planted, as only the top of the plant is removed during harvest.
 There are two ways that sugar cane can be harvested – manually or mechanised.